zapata-engineering/orquestra-core/docs/guides/interfaces.rst

 `L-BFGS-B` doesn't support argument called `constraints` and `COBYLA` doesn't support `bounds`.
 So how can you make them fit the same interface, if they have different inputs?

 In the case of optimizers, Orquestra solves this problem by moving differing parameters into object initialization.
-Constructed optimizers provide `minimize` method that always accepts only `cost_function` and `initial_params` arguments.
+Constructed optimizers provide :meth:`minimize <orquestra.opt.api.Optimizer.minimize>` method that always accepts only :func:`create_cost_function <orquestra.vqa.cost_function.cost_function.create_cost_function>` and `initial_params` arguments.
 Once constructed, optimizers are fully interchangeable.

 .. literalinclude:: ../examples/interfaces_guide.py
     :start-after: >> Guide code snippet: script showing passing parameters for optimizers